KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/5_Simulation_Loop.md

 Note that by doing so, we can access (and play around with or customize) the database of the model part that is actually used for the problem resolution, something that enables an easy customization of the simulation when called in the proper access points of the `AnalysisStage`.

-# 4. Processe
+# 4. Processes

-Processes and Modelers are the way we provide our users to make customizations to the simulation without having to touch any of the core components described in this section.
+Processes are one of the ways we provide our users to make customizations to the simulation without having to touch any of the core components described in this section.
 Essentially, they are pieces of code that will be executed in selected points during the analysis stage.

 Processes in particular are the backbone for custom code execution in the analysis stage.
 As we have seen during the analysis stage they are use in different moments during the simulation execution.

-The most important characteristic  of a process is being a class with a fix set of entry points:
+The most important feature of a process is being a class with a fix set of entry points:

 - `ExecuteInitialize`: Will be called during the initialize sequence of an `AnalysisStage`, before the initialization of the `Solver`.

 - `ExecuteBeforeSolustionLoop`: Will be called during the initialize sequence of an `AnalysisStage`, after the initialization of the `Solver`

-- `ExecuteInitializeSolutionStep`: Will be called at the begining of each solution loop, before executing the preconditioners and solvers
+- `ExecuteInitializeSolutionStep`: Will be called at the begining of each time step, before executing the preconditioners and solvers

-- `ExecuteFinalizeSolutionStep`: Will be called at the end of each solution loop, after executing the preconditioners and solvers but before the output stage.
+- `ExecuteFinalizeSolutionStep`: Will be called at the end of each time step, after executing the preconditioners and solvers but before the output stage.

-- `ExecuteBeforeOutputStep`: Will be called at the begining of the output stage for every output process active, before printing the results
+- `ExecuteBeforeOutputStep`: Will be called at the begining of the output stage for every process active, before printing the results.

-- `ExecuteAfterOutputStep`: Will be called at the end of the output stage for every output process active, after printing the results
+- `ExecuteAfterOutputStep`: Will be called at the end of the output stage for every process active, after printing the results.

 - `ExecuteFinalize`: Will be called during the finalize sequence of an `AnalysisStage`, just before existing the stage.